punkhorn/jboss-sap-jca/README.md

 * Enter 'ZJBOSS\_PARAM\_TEST' in the 'Function Module' text box and select 'Create'.
 * On the 'Create Function Module' dialog box enter 'ZJBOSS\_FUNCTION\_GROUP' in the 'Function group' text box and a description in the 'Short text' text box.
-* If 'Information' dialog box appears select check box.
+* If the 'Information' dialog box appears select the check box.

 ##### a.
 Create Import Parameters